-In our in our reviews and analyses of the various student loan servicing organizations, we found servicing problems to be common across the board.
+In our reviews and analyses of the various student loan servicing organizations, we found servicing problems to be common across the board.

 Misapplied payments, reporting credit delinquencies on successful payments, provision of inaccurate information, and impairing debtor's chances of participating in income based repayment plans and debt forgiveness programs are only the beginning.